debasishsarangi88/Experiment/README.md

 w5 and w7 are the weights from activated hidden layer neuron a_h1 to o1 and o2 respectively.<br>
 w6 and w8 are the weights from activated hidden layer neuron a_h2 to o1 and o2 respectively.<br>

-Follwing are the values calculated for different parameters of the above shown Neural network.

 ![NN parameters](https://user-images.githubusercontent.com/39134120/126879579-725ee132-39f2-4fd2-ba0c-db2dff80dba9.JPG)